Other Student Services

 - myMail (student email account) is provided through Microsoft.
 Students may retain their EKU email address upon graduation from EKU: it.eku.edu/mymail

-- Microsoft Office 365 is free for all registered students and is available to download through their official myMail account. https://it.eku.edu/support/office-365-education
+- Microsoft Office 365 is free for all registered students and can download through their official myMail account. https://it.eku.edu/support/office-365-education

-IT Geeks are EKU students’ first point of contact for all service issues, questions, troubleshooting and consultation.
-Call 859-622-GEEK (4335) or email firstname.lastname@example.org.
+IT Geeks are EKU students’ first point of contact for all service issues, questions, troubleshooting, and consultation.
+Call 859-622-GEEK (4335) or email email@example.com.
 The IT Geeks also offer electronic equipment checkouts (laptops, calculators, cameras, etc.).
-The Geek Innovation Center is free for EKU students and includes a makerspace, podcast room, VR, gaming, video lab, and Colonel Oasis wellness space.
 Visit the website geeks.eku.edu

-Computer Labs are located in the Crabbe Library Atrium (Room 207) and in other locations across campus.
+Computer Labs are located across campus.
 For a list of all computer labs, visit the website it.eku.edu/computer-labs-eku-campus

 The IT Website offers more than 300+ support articles about EKU technology.
 The IT Search is keyword specific.
-Visit it.eku.edu to view the support articles and find out more about IT at EKU.
+Visit it.eku.edu to view the support articles and learn more about IT at EKU.

-myEKU (formerly EKU Direct) provides access to a wide range of data for students from admission through graduation.
-Students register for classes, obtain parking permits, check grades and more with myEKU.
+myEKU provides access to a wide range of data for students from admission through graduation.
+Students register for classes, obtain parking permits, check grades, and more with myEKU.
 Log in to myEKU at my.eku.edu.

 Blackboard is EKU’s course management system.
 Students are automatically enrolled in Blackboard upon registration.
 Course sites do not appear for students until the instructor opens them.
 Blackboard is used for all online courses and many on-campus courses.
 Learn more at it.eku.edu/blackboard, and log in at learn.eku.edu.

 Degree Works helps students plan an academic roadmap to graduation.
-Degree Works, along with your advisor, will ensure you are on the right track to graduate.
+Degree Works and your advisor will ensure you are on the right track to graduate.
 View Degree Works information at registrar.eku.edu/DegreeWorks.